AppHazard-Studios/LinxHQ/README.md

 ---

 ## 🚘 Overview
-**LinksHQ** is a web link launcher built for Android-based car tablets.
+**LinksHQ** is a lightweight web launcher built for Android-based car tablets.
-Many head units don’t support PWAs or saving websites to the home screen — LinksHQ solves that.
+Many head units don’t support PWAs or saving websites to the home screen — LinksHQ makes it easy.

-Just launch the app to access your custom web shortcuts through a clean, easy-to-use interface designed for in-car use.
+Open the app and tap your custom website buttons — no digging through bookmarks, no clutter, just fast access through a car-friendly layout.

 ---

 ## ✅ Key Features
-- **Add any website** — Enter the URL, name it, and choose a custom icon
+- **Add any website** — Name it, assign a custom icon, and launch with one tap
-- **Car-optimised layout** — Big buttons, dark mode, distraction-free
+- **Car-optimised layout** — Large buttons and a clean, dark interface for easy use in the car
-- **Fast access** — One tap to launch your saved sites
+- **100% offline** — The app runs completely offline and launches sites using your default browser
-- **No internet required** — Once set up, the app works offline
+- **No ads, ever** — Distraction-free and private
-- **No root needed** — Works on any Android tablet that allows app installs
+- **No root required** — Works on any Android tablet that allows app installs

 ---

 ## 🔧 Compatibility
-LinksHQ works on **any Android tablet** installed in your vehicle — as long as you can sideload or install apps.
+Works on **any Android-based car tablet** or head unit that supports sideloading or app installation.

-> Popular setups include:
+> Common setups include:
 > - BYD Atto 3
 > - BYD SEAL
+> - BYD Shark
+> - BYD Sea Lion
+> - BYD Dolphin
-> - Android-based head units in various vehicles
+> - Other Android-powered head units

 ---